How LIC schemes helpful in Income Tax?, Various beneficial exemptions

 1. The investments done in the plans of LIC such as Jeevan Nidhi Plan or New Jeevan Surakhsha Plans u/s 80CCC, which are the plans for receiving the pensions in the later stage fall under the category of the exemption and any amount deposited in the scheme, would be allowed as deduction subject to maximum exemption of Rs.
 1,50,000.
 This limit of Rs.
 One Lakh fifty thousand is for the aggregate of the sections – 80C, 80CCC & 80CCD.

-But as per new sub section inserted in the Act, i.e. 80CCD(1B), there has been an additional deduction of Rs Fifty thousand which is other than the above limit of Rs One lakh fifty thousand.
+But as per new sub section inserted in the Act, i.e. 80CCD(1B), there has been an additional deduction of Rs Fifty thousand which is apart from the above limit of Rs One lakh fifty thousand in case of Pension schemes.

 2. Deductions under section 80D for the Mediclaim policies taken for the insurance of the person would be allowed as deduction.
 The maximum amount of deduction would be as follows: